I’m a big advocate of keeping it simple while camping, but if you’ve never gone before it’s still hard to know where to start out.

 Hot dogs and Spaghetti-O’s are my go-to for dinner, but if you have room in the cooler and want to bring snacks to make things a bit healthier, have at it.
 I stick to finger foods so I don’t have to worry about utensils – my favorites are carrots and hummus, grapes, pretzels, or chips.

-Enter breakfast burritos.
+Cue the breakfast burritos.

 I cook them ahead of time, wrap them in foil, and pop them in the freezer so I can take out as many as I need whenever I go camping.
 This solves the issue of “it’s Tuesday and I have time to do this now, but I’m not going camping until Saturday night.”
 They’ll thaw a bit in your cooler once packed for your trip, and will only take a few minutes to heat up over the campfire.
 There are tons of online recipes for breakfast burritos, but they’re not rocket science to make.
 You’ll need: